Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - And brief design Notes of key design points that are kept as part of a set of design drawings or software files.

------------------------------- Outdoor wireless environmental monitor example ---------------------------
+---------- Outdoor wireless environmental monitor example -----------

 ![]() |

-- Check mounting holes and other component sizes and clearance.
+- Check component sizes and clearances.

 - Substitute the vibration sensor with a new type, such as PKGS-00LDP1-R.